There are a range of courses, lectures, workshops and training opportunities that the BMC organises to bring the best value possible to its members.

 An introduction to the qualifications administered by Mountain Training for walking, climbing and mountaineering leaders, instructors and coaches.

 Sometimes called Good Practice in Child Protection, this is an introductory course.
 It is free to BMC volunteers involved in youth events, youth competitions as well as Area Youth Co-ordinators and those who help with the Junior Teams.
 It is also free for those in BMC affiliated clubs who support activities involving under18s and it is especially helpful for Club Youth Officers and Welfare Officers.

 Mountain Training’s aim is to educate and train people in walking, climbing and mountaineering.
 To make this a reality, they have developed a range of nationally-recognised mountain leadership, instruction and coaching awards, as well as skills courses.

 Nestled deep in the heart of Snowdonia, Plas y Brenin has been running courses and holidays in outdoor activities, introducing newcomers to the outdoors, helping outdoor enthusiasts improve their outdoor skills and training outdoor instructors for over 60 years.
 Courses cover a wide range of activities including hill walking, rock climbing, mountaineering, scrambling, mountain biking, road cycling, white water kayaking, sea kayaking, canoeing and first aid.

-Local sport partnerships based in each county of England offering training for coaches/instructors and for club members.
+Local sport and activity partnerships based in each county of England offering training for coaches/instructors and for club members.
 Courses include volunteer training, first aid, working with young people, child protection & safeguarding.